Continuous Deployment, Delivery & Integration - DevOps 101

 Of course, bugs happen.
 Or maybe you work with a manager who prefers a more old-school, 'check and double-check everything before it's shipped' approach.
 Not that long ago, most software companies released product updates on a yearly basis, giving development and QA teams plenty of time to test, fix, and test code again before shipping to users.
 Continuous Development is generally not willingly embraced by managers that still hold this mindset, as they'd prefer to ship a perfect product every time.

 What Is Continuous Delivery?

 The goal of Continuous Delivery is to always have code available to deploy at any given moment.
 Smaller sprints means a faster turnaround in identify and fixing bugs resulting in a more stable code base.
-Continuous Delivery software utilizes automation to make the process more efficient, but requires a developer to approve the releases and then push the changes into production.
-That reliance on human intervention can cause a bottleneck.
+Continuous Delivery software utilizes automation to make the process itself more efficient, but does require human intervention at a key point in the process.

 The idea behind Continuous Integration is to further increase speed to market by automating the testing process after each code change.
 With this process, developers define a set of tests where in order to continue with deployment, the code should pass all tests as defined.

 Usually the tests are separated in two parts, the UI testing and the unit testing.
 The UI, or user interface, testing focuses more on how things should work from a user's perspective.
 Does the button work?
 Does the content make sense?
 Are all the links active?
 Unit testing focuses more on low level code testing that is necessary for developers.
 Unit testing is typically run after each code change to ensure everything works as it should.